Not all those who wander are lost.

 Look at each direction and consider how satisfied you feel with each area in your life at this time.

 There are 10 dots going from the center of the circle to the outer circle.

 Using the dot nearest to the center as #1, meaning “not at all” and the outer edge as #10, meaning “completely” place a mark at the dot which best represents your level of satisfaction.

 After you’ve marked all 8 areas, connect the dots.
 This will allow you to see which directions are important for you to invest in.

 With the help of your coach, go deep into your vision for how things are now, how you’d wish them to be, and when you’d like that to be true.
-Choose one to three areas and develop strategies for reaching your desired destination.
+Together, you can uncover why this feels important to you and how it is a part of you becoming who it is you are here to be.
+Then, you can choose one to three of these areas and design the pathway for reaching your desired destination.